-Under the Privacy Act 1988 (Privacy Act) you can make a complaint to the Office of the Australian Information Commissioner (OAIC) about the handling of your personal information by Australian, ACT and Norfolk Island government agencies and private sector organisations covered by the Privacy Act.
+Under the Privacy Act 1988 (Privacy Act) you can make a complaint to the Office of the Australian Information Commissioner (OAIC) about the handling of your personal information by Australian and Norfolk Island government agencies and private sector organisations covered by the Privacy Act.

 Important information about the complaints process:

 - It is free to lodge a complaint.

 - You do not need a lawyer.
 However if you do decide to hire a lawyer, you must pay for the lawyer yourself.